Football clubs

 1897 - 1898

-Hastings Rifles were formed in 1897 for volunteers of the 2nd Cinque Ports Artillery Volunteers, possibly in connection with the Rock-a-Nore Drill hall which had opened in 1896.
-The team played games on the East Hill, however only lasted one season.
+Hastings Rifles were formed in 1897 for volunteers of the 2nd Cinque Ports Artillery Volunteers, possibly in connection with the Rock‑a‑Nore Drill Hall, which had opened the previous year.
+The team played their matches on the East Hill but lasted only a single season.

 See also: 230th Sussex Battery RA, Engineer Volunteers and St Leonards Artillery Volunteers.